Firstview, Colorado

+Unincorporated community in Colorado, U.S.

-Firstview is an unincorporated community in Cheyenne County, Colorado, United States.
-It is located along U.S. Highway 40; the nearest city is Cheyenne Wells.
+Firstview is an unincorporated community located in and governed by Cheyenne County, Colorado, United States.
+It is located along U.S. Highway 40 west of county seat Cheyenne Wells.

 History

+The Firstview, Colorado, post office operated from June 25, 1907, until November 24, 1961.
+The Cheyenne Wells, Colorado, post office (ZIP code 80810) now serves the area.

-The town was laid out in 1911.
-It was named for the spot where travelers got their first glimpse of Pikes Peak, 135 mi to the west.
+Firstview was named for the spot where travelers got their first glimpse of Pikes Peak, 135 mi to the west.